ashokkm04/viya_custom_context/README.md

+SAS Viya Custom Context Integration with AWS Services This project demonstrates the integration of SAS Viya with AWS infrastructure by securely injecting AWS credentials into compute pods using a custom Lambda function, Kubernetes ConfigMaps, and IAM policies.

 ![Viya with custom compute context](./fanniemae_arch.png)

+Overview
+The integration utilizes:

+AWS Lambda: To securely fetch AWS credentials from Secrets Manager based on project-specific metadata.

+Kubernetes Sidecar Pattern: To enable compute pods to access AWS resources dynamically.

+IAM Roles and Policies: For controlled access to Secrets Manager and S3 buckets.

+IRSA (IAM Roles for Service Accounts): To grant Kubernetes service accounts permission to invoke Lambda functions securely.

 ## Lambda Function
-Receive and Parse the Incoming Event:

-The Lambda function is designed to handle incoming events that include a JWT token, user ID, and project name.
+Purpose
+The Lambda function processes incoming events to dynamically retrieve project-specific AWS credentials from AWS Secrets Manager.

+Function Workflow
+Event Handling
+The Lambda receives an event payload containing:

+1)JWT Token

+2)User ID

+3)Project Name

-Initialize the AWS Secrets Manager Client:
+Initialize AWS Secrets Manager Client

-The function begins by creating a session and client to interact with AWS Secrets Manager.
+A client session is established to interact with Secrets Manager.

-Retrieve Secret from Secrets Manager:
+Retrieve Secrets

-Using the secret's ARN, the function retrieves the secret AWS key pairs associated with the specified project from Secrets Manager.
-Process Response:

-After retrieving the AWS keys, the response is formatted as response.json.
+The function accesses the relevant secret using the secret ARN corresponding to the project.

+Return Response
+AWS credentials are returned in JSON format, ready for use inside the compute pod.

-## ConfigMap Logic
+##Kubernetes ConfigMap Logic##
-The ConfigMap is structured to perform the following steps:
+The sidecar container in each compute pod performs the following:

+Invoke Lambda Function
+The sidecar uses metadata (username, JWT token, and project name) extracted from pod labels to invoke the Lambda function.

-1. Lambda Invocation:
+Process Lambda Response

-From the sidecar container attached to compute pod, the Lambda function is invoked using the username, JWT token, and project name.
-These parameters are obtained from Kubernetes labels.
+The resulting response.json is parsed, and credentials are written to /etc/.aws/credentials, a shared volume between the sidecar and compute container.

+This allows each user session to access only the appropriate S3 bucket for their project.